 - ...
 Tunisia: Sea freight from Tunisia to Italy.
 Truck and/or train from Italy to Sweden.
-Sea or air for direct transport to Australia. - ...
+Sea or air for direct transport to Australia.
+Sea or air for direct transport to Israel and Japan. - ..
 Italy: Truck to Sweden.
 Sea or air for direct transport to Australia. - ...
 Portugal: Truck to Sweden. - ...
 Poland: Truck to Sweden. - ...
 Türkiye: Truck to Sweden. - ...
 India: Sea freight to Sweden ...
 Lithuania: Truck to Sweden - ...
 Sweden: Truck within Sweden - When needed, we utilize Air freight for samples and urgent deliveries.